dominicgrande/tradeback/README.md

 - [ ] Monetary card in make trade options
 - [ ] Hide cards from completed trades in homepage
 - [ ] Settings page
-- [ ] Click on homepage trending tags to search by that tag
 - [ ] Date posted
 - [ ] Filter by date posted and deadline
 - [ ] Rating system